aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isMultipleItemSelectionAllowed {#isMultipleItemSelectionAllowed--}

-indicates whether the field can have multiple items selected in the page field The default value is false.
+Indicates whether multiple items could be selected in the page field.
+The default value is false.

 ```javascript
 isMultipleItemSelectionAllowed : boolean;